IAmMarcelJung/FABulUSB_controller_ol2_ihp/README.md

 ## Instructions

 The setup is based on [this example](https://github.com/mole99/ihp-openlane-examples) by Leo Moser.
+Set everyhting up until you get to the `Run Examples` section.

 To update the controller code, simply run `make update-controller`.

+Then you can pass the config of this repository to the normal run command.